cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Common Installation Issues
 ==========================

-* A common issue is installing Cask Coopr on machines that have Open JDK installed rather than Oracle JDK.
+* A common issue is installing Coopr on machines that have Open JDK installed rather than Oracle JDK.

 * If you see JDBC exceptions in the Coopr Server log like:
   ::